-One in four queer young people use gender neutral pronouns, eye-opening new survey reveals
+One in four queer young people use gender neutral pronouns like they/them, eye-opening study finds

-One in four LGBT+ youth use pronouns other than he/him and she/her, according to new research.
+One in four LGBT+ youth use pronouns other than he/him and she/her, according to research by a leading charity.

-The survey indicates that LGBT+ young people are increasingly finding different ways to express their gender identities and that many are opting for a mix of pronouns.
+The study indicates that LGBT+ young people are increasingly finding different ways to express their gender identities and that many are opting for a mix of pronouns.

 Meanwhile, 25 per cent use gender neutral pronouns such as they/them, either exclusively or as a combination with other pronouns.